Skip to content

 The Grand Canyon is one of the most beautiful natural attractions in the United States.
 It is located in the state of Arizona, surrounded by desert scenery.
-The Grand Canyon is nearly 450 kilometres long and 29 kilometres wide, with a maximum depth of nearly 2,000 metres.
+The Grand Canyon is nearly 450 kilometres long and 29 kilometres wide, with a maximum depth of almost 2,000 metres.

 Grand Canyon 7